edgarbjorntvedt/claude-brain/README.md

 # Claude Brain 🧠

 A unified, clean, and simple persistent memory system for Claude via MCP (Model Context Protocol).
+All functionality including code execution is built into a single MCP server.

 ## Overview